 2. Don’t Get Pre-Qualified For Financing

 Pre-qualifying for financing (if you’re not paying cash) is more than establishing your maximum borrowing limit and purchase price.
 It is also begins the process of collecting the deep pile of paperwork that will be required to obtain financing once an offer is accepted.
 Proof of pre-qualification or pre-approval included with an offer increases the offer’s perceived value.
 Penance: Shop for a mortgage and get pre-qualified/pre-approved before you shop for a home.

 3. Don’t Have A Written List of Prioritized Search and Selection Criteria

 Written criteria make it easier to search for homes based upon your needs and budget.
-Identifying features using classifications such as required, preferred, neutral, should not or must not makes it easier to sort through and prioritize search results.
+Identifying features using classifications such as must have, may have, neutral, should not have and must not have makes it easier to sort through and prioritize search results.
 Penance: Work with your broker to identify both basic search criteria and detailed selection criteria.

 4. Rely On The Internet To Preview Properties

-The quality of photographs and video tours now available online has increased significantly in the past two years.
+The quality of photographs and video tours now available online has increased significantly over the years.
 But those are tools used to highlight the strongest selling points of a property and may not always reveal mediocre features or problems.
 On the flip side, there are always a significant number of great properties on the market that are listed online with weak descriptions and bad photos.
 Penance: Don’t rely on online descriptions and photos alone.
 If the numbers, dimensions and general description look good, get out and view as many properties as you can during the screening process.